 Liu Lab, Fifield Hall 1206-1208

 We are located in the beautiful Gainesville campus at the University of Florida.
-Picture taken at Lake Alice which is about five minutes walking distance from the lab.

 Interested in Joining?